JoeLumbley/Platformer-with-Level-Editor/README.md

 Here are some steps you can take to learn game development using the "Platformer with Level Editor" project:

+1. **Set up the Development Environment**: Ensure you have Visual Studio installed https://visualstudio.microsoft.com/downloads/ and .NET Desktop Development workload.

-1. **Clone the Repository**: Start by cloning the GitHub repository to your local machine.
+2. **Clone the Repository**: Clone the repository to your local machine.
 This will give you access to the project files and source code.

-2. **Set up the Development Environment**: Ensure you have the necessary tools installed, such as Visual Studio or any other .NET development environment.
-The project is built using Visual Basic .NET, so you'll need to have the appropriate tools set up.

 3. **Explore the Project Structure**: Familiarize yourself with the project's structure and organization.
 Understand the different folders and files, and how they work together to create the platformer game and level editor.